Company seeks to restore oil lease on land sacred to tribes - NewsBreak

 Company seeks to restore oil lease on land sacred to tribes

-The long-disputed energy lease in the Badger-Two Medicine area of northwestern Montana near the Blackfeet Reservation was under then-U.S. Interior Secretary Sally Jewell.
-That decision was upheld by last year.
+The long-disputed energy lease in the Badger-Two Medicine area of northwestern Montana near the Blackfeet Reservation was cancelled in 2016 under then-U.S. Interior Secretary Sally Jewell.
+That decision was upheld by a federal appeals court last year.

 Now Solenex LLC — the company that held the lease — is making another run at getting a court to restore its drilling rights.
 In court documents filed Thursday in a lawsuit against the Interior Department, its attorneys argued that Jewell exceeded her authority and the lease should be reinstated.